Ancient system, modern language

 Example Interpretation

 This chart carries strong Wood, with Metal and Water close behind.
-It points to a nature shaped by growth, discernment, and depth, while Fire and Earth remain softer and less pronounced.
+It points to a pattern shaped by growth, discernment, and depth, while Fire and Earth remain softer and less pronounced.

 Useful Element

-Your Useful Element is the element your system benefits from most.
-It shows what helps steady what is overactive, strengthen what is too thin, and bring your chart back toward its most supported state.
+Your Useful Element is the element your chart benefits from most.
+It shows what helps steady what is overactive, strengthen what is under-supported, and bring your chart back toward a more balanced state.

 What it can influence